prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 Heroku is a cloud platform as a service (PaaS).
 In contrast to the popular serverless deployment model, with Heroku, your application is constantly running even if no requests are made to it.
 This has several benefits due to the connection limits of a PostgreSQL database.
 For more information, check out the [general deployment documentation](/concepts/components/prisma-client/deployment)

 Typically Heroku integrates with a Git repository for automatic deployments upon commits.
 You can deploy to Heroku from a GitHub repository or by pushing your source to a [Git repository that Heroku creates per app](https://devcenter.heroku.com/articles/git).
-This guide uses the latter approach where you push your code to the repository created by Heroku, which triggers a build and deploys the application.
+This guide uses the latter approach whereby you push your code to the app's repository on Heroku, which triggers a build and deploys the application.

 The application has the following components: